charlesRmajor/base-expo-native-project/README.md

     * live theme update from in-app
     * language override
     * more elegant way to handle expo/native builds (different app.json files)

+## Freeform Notes on Incorporating into Already Existing Projects:
+* should hopefully be able to largely drop your code into src/
+* and use src/interface/controllers/MainController.js as the main app insertion point
+* kind of what App.js or index.js might have been before … but already has the controller bit and a really basic template for a router
+* so page navigation stuff may need to be updated.
+You probably can just drop it in as is.
+But we’ll need to use my BRoute for analytics, strings, and themes